 Session “ESSENTIAL TRENDS IN ONLINE DISTRIBUTION”

-Right afterwards, I was the first speaker of the afternoon session – representing Challenge2Media, the French consulting company I’m working for, and bringing up a study about Multiscreen services architecture which was intending to outline the major challenges met while building such services, show some industry trends that aim to solve it and illustrate with some state of the art examples.
+Right afterwards, I was the first speaker of the afternoon session – representing Challenge2Media, the French consulting company I was working for at that time, and bringing up a study about Multiscreen services architecture which was intending to outline the major challenges met while building such services, show some industry trends that aim to solve it and illustrate with some state of the art examples.
 Starting from a general presentation of multiscreen platforms based on the example of the fully-fledged Tvinci platform architecture, I divided the scope in five challenging zones (content preparation, DRM workflow, video CDN, frontend development and service platform) and ran through the challenges/solutions tuples throughout this agenda and in a multi-vendor approach.
 That’s what I’m describing right below with shamelessly much details than for the other presentations, as I know that’s a good spot for it…

 As regards content preparation, the first focus of my presentation was placed on hybrid workflows combining ground and cloud processing in order to absorb production peaks, illustrated by Elemental’s latest advances in this unified processing model (which Lionel Bringuier detailed accurately right after my presentation – great NAB demos and product news in perspective…) – a major breakthrough for many production chains which are totally rigid and non-scalable today, despite a strong need to produce always more contents in more heterogeneous devices formats.
 As another option to handle flexibility needs, I presented the latest advances of the Windows Media Azure Services platform, which allows now to build fully cloud-based workflows for both live and VOD production uses cases, while guaranteeing very high security standards with a well-defined API-based pre-encryption procedure of the source contents prior to ingest on the platform (some hours later, Amazon released a Hardware Security Module service that could also change dramatically the security level that can be provided to video cloud-processing).
 It was interesting to note that Microsoft’s ecosystem approach started to provide efficient options for multi-DRM policies over various ABR packaging topologies and Common Encryption, and that getting the MPAA certification for the Azure Media Services platform was a major step to achieve.